5jt/dyalog-cookbook/manuscript/15_WindowsEventLog.md

 * When the Event Viewer is up and running and you either create or delete a log or a source and then press F5 then the Event Viewer GUI flickers, and you might expect that to be an indicator for the GUI having updated itself; however, that's not the case, at least not at the time of writing (2017-03).
 You have to close the Event Viewer and re-open it to actually see your changes.

-* Even when your user ID has admin rights and you've started Dyalog in elevated mode ("Run as administrator" in the context menu) you _cannot_ delete a custom log with calls to `WinReg` (the APLTree member that deals with the Windows Registry).
+* Even when your user ID has admin rights and you've started Dyalog in elevated mode ("Run as administrator" in the context menu) you _cannot_ delete a custom log with calls to `WinReg` or `WinRegSimple` (the APLTree classes that deal with the Windows Registry).
 The only way to delete custom logs is with the Registry Editor: go to the key

   `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\EventLog\`